-Funders and community partners include the Academy of Finland, the City of Dublin Education and Training Board (CDETB), Concern Worldwide, the Department of Children and Youth Affairs (DCYA), the European Association of Research on Learning and Instruction (EARLI), the European Commission, the General Teaching Council for England, the Irish Research Council (IRC), the Jacobs Foundation, the National Council for Curriculum and Assessment (NCCA), the National Middle Schools Forum, the Nuffield Foundation, the Paul Hamlyn Foundation, Science Foundation Ireland (SFI), University College Dublin (UCD), and Young Social Innovators.
+Funders and community partners include the Academy of Finland, the City of Dublin Education and Training Board (CDETB), Concern Worldwide, the Department of Children, Equality, Disability, Integration, and Youth (DCEDIY), the European Association of Research on Learning and Instruction (EARLI), the European Commission, the General Teaching Council for England, the Irish Research Council (IRC), the Jacobs Foundation, the National Council for Curriculum and Assessment (NCCA), the National Middle Schools Forum, the Nuffield Foundation, the Paul Hamlyn Foundation, Science Foundation Ireland (SFI), University College Dublin (UCD), and Young Social Innovators.

 Led by Jennifer Symonds, UCD & Gary Pollock, Manchester Metropolitan University.